 PRICING:

-$199 — EARLY BIRD base price for registration to the 2024 WCLA and access to all workshops, all day.
-As of fall 2023, registration is now OPEN.
+$199 — EARLY BIRD base price for registration to the 2026 WCLA and access to all workshops, all day.
+As of fall 2025, registration is now OPEN.

 Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents or editors in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
 If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
 Here are four quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
 (Our bigger, growing list of success stories an be seen here.)

-“I met my client, Alison Hammer, at the Writing
+“I met Mai Nguyen at the Toronto Writing Workshop

-– literary agent Joanna Mackenzie of Nelson Literary
+– literary agent Carly Watters of P.S.
+Literary Agency

-– literary agent Sara Mebigow of KT Literary
+– literary agent Pam Gruber of Highline Literary Collective

-– literary agent Kathleen Ortiz of New Leaf Literary
+– literary agent Gordon Warnock of Fuse Literary

-– literary agent Kimberly Brower of Brower Literary
+– literary agent Kelly Dyksterhouse of Tobias Literary Agency

 Add $69 — for an in-depth, personal critique of your one-page query letter from Chuck Sambuchino, one of the day’s instructors.
 (This rate is a special event value for Writing Conference of Los Angeles attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

 Add $89 — for an in-depth personal critique of the first 10 pages of your novel.
-Spaces with faculty for these critiques are very limited, and participating attendees will either 1) get an in-person meeting at the workshop, if the faculty member is attending the live event, or 2) get a 10-minute phone call with the faculty member, and have notes passed along via email, if the critiquer is not attending the live event.
+Spaces with faculty for these critiques are very limited, and participating attendees will either 1) get an in-person meeting at the workshop, if the faculty member is attending the live event, or 2) get a 15-minute phone call with the faculty member, and have notes passed along via email, if the critiquer is not attending the live event.
 Options:

-Women’s, mainstream, science fiction, fantasy, romance, crime, thriller, mystery (virtual critiques): Faculty member Michelle McGill-Vargas, a writing coach and author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.
+- Science fiction, fantasy, romance, horror, young adult SFF, urban fantasy (in-person critiques): Faculty member Wesley Chu, a published novelist, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss his thoughts, and pass along written critique notes before or after the meeting.

-Children’s picture books and middle grade (virtual critiques): Faculty member Brittany Thurman, a published author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.
+- Children’s picture books (virtual critiques): Faculty member Rosie Pova, a published author, will get your work in advance, critique your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime around the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.
 If you submit a picture book, it must be 1,000 words or fewer (can have illustrations or not).

-More critique options forthcoming
+- More critique options possibly coming soon.

 REGISTRATION:

 (Please note that this is an in-person event.
 We at Writing Day Workshops plan both online/virtual as well as in-person events.
-This next WCLA is an in-person event happening in Los Angeles on May 4, 2024.
+This next WCLA is an in-person event happening in Los Angeles on May 2, 2026.
 See you there.)

 Are spaces still available?
 Yes, we still have spaces available.
 We will announce RIGHT HERE, at this point on this web page, when all spaces are taken.
 If you do not see a note right here saying how all spaces are booked, then yes, we still have room, and you are encouraged to register.